kth-step/VM_SCAMV_intro/README.md

 At first, they are experiments that have not been executed yet.
 After executing them on a board, their outputs are stored in the logs and they are ready for evaluation.
 For convenient handling, the logs are a git repository that is prepared with scripts to execute and evaluate the results of executions.
-This git repository resides in `HolBA_logs/EmbExp-Logs` and more detailed information about how to use the scripts are on [GitHub](https://github.com/kth-step/EmbExp-Logs).
+This git repository resides in `HolBA_logs/EmbExp-Logs` and more detailed information about how to use the scripts are in the GitHub project [EmbExp-Logs](https://github.com/kth-step/EmbExp-Logs).
 The scripts reside in the directory "scripts" and all of them provide basic usage information if executed with the command line switch "--help".
 Each bash terminal in the VM always has the HolBA environment loaded.